cptaffe/ieee_vr/scripts/md/slides.md

 title: Vuforia Account
 subtitle: Creating a Developer Account

-Registering for a developer account is easy and can be found [here]{https://developer.vuforia.com/user/register}
+Registering for a developer account is easy and can be found [here](https://developer.vuforia.com/user/register)

+Enter your information and sign up for a free developer account.

+---
+title: Unity Extension
+subtitle: Resource Page Navigation

+The navigation bar on the top of the page has links to various sites available to developers.

+Go ahead and click the Resource tab

+The bar on the left contains extensions for Android, iOS, and Unity.
+For this tutorial, download the current extension for Unity.

+---
+title: Importing to Unity
+subtitle: Click the Extension

+With Unity open, run the extension from the download location, and import all the files.

+This extension will import the Vuforia SDK into the root directory of the project
+---